Lee Corso: Other work, charities, and personal life

-In the off-season, Corso serves as director of business development for Dixon Ticonderoga, a Florida-based manufacturer of writing and arts products, including No. 2 pencils (one of which he can always be seen holding on College GameDay).
+Corso formerly served as director of business development for Dixon Ticonderoga, a Florida-based manufacturer of writing and arts products known for its No. 2 pencils, one of which he regularly held on College GameDay.
 In 2001, Corso spearheaded an effort to create a crayon completely out of soybeans.

 In 1991, Corso served as general manager of the World League of American Football's Orlando Thunder.

 Corso serves as honorary chairman of Coaches Curing Kids' Cancer, a charity that raises money for pediatric cancer research through youth sports teams.
 Corso was honored with the National College Football Awards Association's Contributions to College Football Award "recognizing exceptional contributions to college football and a lifetime of achievement and integrity" during the Home Depot College Football Awards show at Walt Disney World on December 9, 2010.
 Growing up in Miami, Corso attended his local Boys' Club and is listed in the Boys & Girls Clubs of America Alumni Hall of Fame.

 On May 16, 2009, Corso suffered a stroke at his Florida home, suffering partial paralysis.
 He spent three days in intensive care and a week in the hospital, followed by a lengthy rehabilitation.
 He was able to return to his ESPN College GameDay duties for the 2009 season.
 The stroke left him unable to speak for a month (his speech eventually recovered with few noticeable side effects) and severely slowed his cognitive function; after the stroke, Corso had to script and rehearse his appearances on College GameDay and was no longer able to effectively ad lib.

 While at Florida State, Corso was roommates and teammates with actor Burt Reynolds.
 The two remained close friends until Reynolds's death in 2018.

+In 2026, Corso was named Humanitarian of the Year by Bergenske Family Charities, a Florida-based nonprofit organization that awards educational scholarships in honor of distinguished individuals.

 Corso has been married to his wife, Betsy, since 1957.
 They have four children and 10 grandchildren.